 a.
 Where the offender, while being deprived of the power of self-control by grave and sudden anger, causes the death of the person who gave such anger,

-Provided that this clause shall not apply to the
+Provided that this clause shall not apply to the following circumstances:

-• Where the offender is provoked by anything is done in obedience to the law or in the exercise of the right of private defense or anything is done or intended to be done by a public servant in the exercise of his or her official duties,
+- Where the offender is provoked by anything, is done in obedience to the law, or in the exercise of the right of private defense, or anything is done or intended to be done by a public servant in the exercise of his or her official duties,

 c.
 Where death is caused instantly in the heat of passion upon a sudden quarrel.